oroboto/css-unity/README.md

-    -o, --output <dir>       output directory; defaults to current directory -n, --output-name <name> name of file(s) to be written defaults to name of first input path specified -s, --separate           split resources into separate file(s) -m, --mhtml-uri <uri>    absolute URI to use for MHTML Required if type is 'all' or 'mhtml' Value must include scheme, authority, and path to output directory (e.g. http://domain.com/path/,
+    -o, --output <dir>       output directory; defaults to current directory -n, --output-name <name> name of file(s) to be written defaults to name of first input path specified -s, --separate           split resources into separate file(s) e.g. name.nores.css, name.datauri.css, name.mhtml.css
+    -m, --mhtml-uri <uri>    absolute URI of directory to use for MHTML, required if type is 'all' or 'mhtml' Value must include scheme, authority, and path to output directory e.g. http://domain.com/path/
-                             trailing slash is optional)
+                             (trailing slash is optional)
+    -r, --root <dir>         root directory, only necessary from command line when using absolute URLs e.g. /path/to/image.png
+    -S, --substitute <text,replacement>
+                             replaces <text> in URLs with <replacement>, where
+                             <replacement> is relative to your current working
+                             directory; helpful for rewritten URLs
-    -r, --recursive          recurses through subdirectories of directories in input (currently disabled)
+    -R, --recursive          recurses through subdirectories of directories in input (currently disabled)

 License